ashleve/lightning-hydra-template/README.md

 pytest -k "not slow"
 ```

-Most of those tests don't check for any specific output - they exist to simply verify that executing some commands doesn't end up in throwing exceptions.
-You can execute these tests once in a while to speed up the development.
+Most of the implemented tests don't check for any specific output - they exist to simply verify that executing some commands doesn't end up in throwing exceptions.
+You can execute them once in a while to speed up the development.

 Currently, the tests cover cases like:

 - running 1 train, val and test step
-- running the first epoch, saving ckpt and resuming for the second epoch
+- running 1 epoch on 1% of data, saving ckpt and resuming for the second epoch
-- running 2 epochs with DDP simulated on CPU,
+- running 2 epochs on 1% of data, with DDP simulated on CPU

 And many others.
 You should be able to modify them easily for your use case.